Ben A (Benadryl allergy kapgels diphenhydramine 25 mg)

 Pill imprint Ben A has been identified as Benadryl allergy kapgels diphenhydramine 25 mg.

-Benadryl Allergy is used in the treatment of allergic reactions; extrapyramidal reaction; allergic rhinitis; pruritus; urticaria (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
+Benadryl Allergy is used in the treatment of allergic reactions; extrapyramidal reaction; allergic rhinitis; cough; urticaria (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
 There is no proven risk in humans during pregnancy.
 Benadryl Allergy diphenhydramine 25 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: